-The medieval castle complex of Castelbello Castle in the Val Venosta is enthroned on a massive rock.
+Castelbello Castle in the Val Venosta valley is enthroned on a massive rock above the eponymous village.

-on Sundays and public holidays from 11 am to 6 pm
+Sundays and bank holidays from 11 am to 6 pm

 from Tuesday to Sunday at 11 am, 2 pm, 3 pm and 4 pm